Neckarsulmer SU (women's handball): Arena

 Sport-Union Neckarsulm play their home matches at the Ballei-Sporthalle, a multi-purpose arena which hosts up to 1,500 spectators (1,125 seated and 375 standing).
 The arena complex also includes a hall for cultural events for up to 1,000 people as well as a restaurant and a bowling alley.
 The men's handball team of the club plays selected matches at the Ballei as well.
-The arena is among the most visited in the Bundesliga.
+The arena is among the most visited in the Bundesliga and hosted, among others, a friendly match of the Soviet Union men's national handball team in 1989 as well as an international fixture between the women's teams of Germany and Romania in March 2009 (37:24).